heckspoiler/chewstreet-1/README.md

 The project had its fair share of challenges:

-- Managing connectivity between Supabase and Stripe.
+- Managing connectivity between Supabase and Stripe (webhooks).
 - Building store components using Supabase data.
 - Handling Supabase's product management system and related functionality.